 Visit Umbria – idyllic, untouched Italy

 Often referred to as the green heart of Italy, Umbria is a small and landlocked paradise.
 Famous for its stunning hill towns, delicious cuisine, culture and Roman history, it’s quickly catching up in the popularity stakes with the charming and better known Tuscany.
 Here at Single Parents on Holiday, we thoroughly enjoyed our single parent family holidays in Umbria, and hope to be back soon.
-In the meantime, here are our top 5 reasons why you should visit Umbria, the green heart of Italy.
+In the meantime, here are our top 5 things we enjoy in Umbria, the green heart of Italy:

 The medieval town of Assisi